goldfrank/erdo/README.md

 **I basically wrote this in an afternoon, so it probably has bugs.**

 It is written for Python 3.6.
-It uses Python 3 print and division, so you'll have to import those if you'd like to use it with Python 2.7.
+It uses Python 3 print and division, so you'll have to import those if you'd prefer to use it with Python 2.7.

 ## Dependencies